PoisotLab/ms_straight_lines/manuscript.md

 criteria are only a rough guide to model selection; as always domain expertise should take precedence.
-The expected log predictive density (ELPD), on the other hand, measures the predictive performance of the model; here, higher values indicate more reliable predictions.
+The expected log predictive density (ELPD), on the other hand, measures the predictive performance of the model; here, higher values indicate more reliable predictions [@VehtGelm17].
 This suggests that the flexible link model will make the best predictions of $L$.

 Useful predictions for $L$ must however stay within realistic boundaries